endroid/pdf/README.md

 some time to load because it contains a lot of pages and no caching is applied.

 Read the [blog](https://medium.com/@endroid/pdf-generation-in-symfony-3080702353b)
-for more information on why I created this library.
+for more information on why I created this library and how to use it.

 ## Easy data loading